hearvox/postscript/README.txt

 == Upgrade Notice ==

-= 0.5.0 =
+= 0.1.0 =
-Visible on update notice in plugin or update page.
+Beta version.

 == Translations ==

 * English - default, always included

 *Note:* This plugin is built to be easily translatable.
 Please contribute a translation in your language.

 The WordPress.org Polyglots Team maintains a comprehensive [Translator’s Handbook](https://make.wordpress.org/polyglots/handbook/).
 All text strings in this plugin are localized, following the guidelines of the Wordpress.org Plugin Handbook's [Internationalization section](https://developer.wordpress.org/plugins/internationalization/).